What We Do

 The calls will vary in length but are generally anywhere between 15 minutes and an hour – whatever works best for the Friend on any given day.

-Our Face-to-Face Support Service links up a Friend with a Volunteer who will meet them out of their home (e.g. for a coffee or a walk) or if the Friend is unable to leave their home for physical or mental/emotional health reasons, they will visit them at home.
+Our Face-to-Face Support Service links up a Friend with a Volunteer who will meet them either out of their home (e.g. for a coffee or a walk) or if the Friend is unable to leave their home, they will visit them at home.

 Social Groups

-Our supportive social groups provide a monthly opportunity to meet in Oxford or Abingdon.
+Our social groups provide a monthly opportunity to meet in Oxford, Banbury or Abingdon.

 These groups offer a welcoming, safe and supportive environment in which Archway Friends can meet with and gain confidence in relating to others, develop new friendships and ultimately engage with people and activities in their local community.

-The provision of our services is dependent upon a needs assessment and a risk assessment undertaken by a member of Archway’s staff.
+The provision of our services is dependent upon a needs assessment and a safety assessment undertaken by a member of our staff team.

 For home visits, this will entail a visit to the home of the person referred, for other services it is most likely that the assessments will be done outside the home, either in a public place where there is a quiet and private space for a conversation, or at one of our social groups.